Plate Bearing Test Services

 Why Plate Bearing Testing?

-Conducting a plate bearing test shows you the bearing capacity of a ground, foundation, or material.
-These tests are mainly used to determine CBR Value in granular materials that are not suitable for in-situ CBR tests, as well as to assist in crane and piling mat design.
+Conducting a plate load test shows you the bearing capacity of the ground, foundation, or material.
+These tests are mainly used to determine CBR value in granular materials that are not suitable for in-situ CBR tests, as well as to assist in crane and piling mat design.

-There are many advantages of plate load testing, including:
+There are many advantages of our plate loading test services, including:

 • Short operation time – efficient testing method providing immediate results and allowing on-site decisions to be made straight away